renan2scarvalho/renan2scarvalho.github.io/_posts/2020-09-12-imbalanced-data.md

 X_adasyn, y_adasyn = smote.fit_resample(X_num, y)
 ```

 ADASYN increased the number os samples from 989 to 1704, with 852 survivals and 852 deaths.
-Ahead we see again the new "Age" distribution:
+Ahead we see again the new "Age" distribution, similar to SMOTE, with median (44 to 39.5) and mean (44.5 to 37):

 ![adasyn](https://user-images.githubusercontent.com/63553829/93007027-05a79b00-f53a-11ea-9b93-94e0bbf47b26.png){: .mx-auto.d-block :}